-On average, 5–10% of people who are infected with TB will develop disease over the course of their lives.
+On average, 5–10% of people who are infected with TB will develop disease over the course of their lives, creating a driver for TB drug research.

 Early diagnosis of TB, systematic screening, preventive treatment of persons, and vaccination against TB are some of the key components in the WHO pillars for the End TB strategy.